Ombrulla - home

 Unified Device Ingestion (BLE, UWB, RFID, LoRaWAN, LTE-M/5G, Modbus, OPC-UA)

-Industrial sites use mixed safety devices from multiple vendors.
-PETRAN unifies this ecosystem by ingesting and normalising data across BLE, UWB, RFID, LoRaWAN, LTE-M/5G, Modbus, and OPC-UA into a single, consistent data pipeline.
+Industrial sites typically run a mix of safety devices from multiple vendors.
+PETRAN unifies this ecosystem by ingesting and normalising data across BLE, UWB, RFID, LoRaWAN, LTE-M/5G, Modbus, and OPC-UA into a single, consistent data pipeline - eliminating vendor lock-in and protecting prior hardware investment.

 Worker monitoring icon